 It’s available for pre-order on amazon, Barnes & Noble, Simon & Schuster, your local independent bookstore, and many other retailers.

 “The Unraveling of Michael Galler is a thoughtful and emotionally charged exploration of how fear, love, and loss intertwine to shape a life.
-With sensitivity and insight, it examines the toll of illness, while tracing Micheal’s complex relationships with his father, brother, and first love.
+With sensitivity and insight, it examines the toll of illness, both physical and psychological, while tracing Michael’s complex relationships with his father, brother, and first love.
 The result is a poignant story about endurance, vulnerability, and the quiet unraveling that comes from trying too hard to hold everything together.
-Set against the contrasts of Boston’s suburbs, city streets, and college life, it is a gripping story of endurance, obsession, and the fragile line between control and collapse – a haunting reminder that the world we fight to protect exists not only around us, but within us.”
+Set against the contrasts of Boston’s suburbs, city streets, and college life, The Unraveling of Michael Galler is a gripping story of endurance, obsession, and the fragile line between control and collapse– a haunting reminder that the world we fight to protect exists not only around us, but within us.”